Shoppers' Chain of Stores: ACLEM Properties, Inc.

+Shoppers' Central will close its shopping operations on February 28, 2024, following the rumours that the store will close.
+However, Maker Sales Center, a department store chain based in the city, confirmed the takeover of Shoppers' Central, this information came from a business insider in the city.

 Incidents

 In 2002, a bomb placed near Shoppers' Central was exploded, having killed one person.
 While five individuals died on arrival to the hospital, several people were critically wounded.
 It is said that the bombings were coming from the Abu Sayyaf Group days after the October 11 bombing incident in Bali, Indonesia.
 Shoppers' Central was one of the stores being heavily affected by bombs.
 Earlier, another bomb exploded at the Shop-o-Rama area.

 In 2011, the Bureau of Internal Revenue- Zamboanga Office ordered the closure of all five Shoppers' stores due to failure of the owners to comply with the payment in 48 hours.
 Officials of the Bureau of Internal Revenue (BIR) padlocked five big department stores for failing to remit P54 million worth of expanded value added tax (EVAT) to the government for the year 2011.
 The management of Shoppers' Chain of Stores had hoped that the BIR will allow them to reopen its stores, having the BIR Zamboanga accepted the partial payment of P5 million a week before its closure, coupled with the appeal for reconsideration and recomputation of taxes due.
 Mayor Celso Lobregat intervened with the employees of Shoppers' stores that led to the lifting of BIR's order after accepting the said partial payment.